UPBGE/UPBGE-Docs/source/manual/python_components/getting_started/index.rst

 Getting Started
 +++++++++++++++

-This subchapter aims to show the basic Python Component's templates included in UPBGE, from the character controller movements to the most common operations used in game development.
-This will give you important notions on how to create new reusable components for all your game library.
+This subchapter aims to show the basic Python Component templates included in UPBGE, from the character controller movements to the most common operations used in game development.
+This will give you important information on how to use the reusable components, included in the UPBGE, in all your games.

-The Python Component's templates are included under the template option in the script editor.
+The Python Component templates are included under the template option in the script editor.

 .. figure:: /images/Python_Components/Fig-07.png